waiwera/waiwera/doc/user/setup_rock.rst

      "vapour": [[0,0], [0.1, 0.01], [0.9, 0.99], [1,1]]
      }}}

-specifies both liquid and vapour relative permeability curves as in the figure below, with a small slope at the extremes of saturation.
+specifies both liquid and vapour relative permeability curves as in :numref:`relperm_table_fig`, with a small slope at the extremes of saturation.

+.. _relperm_table_fig:
 .. figure:: relative_permeability_table.*
            :scale: 50 %
            :align: center